-Here I am, three weeks into my coveted deer season and I have only found myself in a tree once.
-Settled in twenty feet off the earth with a camera in hand, I am hoping to capture my brother shooting his first buck: an experience that I know will hold a more profound level of emotional interaction than most of our shared memories.
+I’m three weeks into my coveted deer season and have only found myself in a tree once.
+I am hoping to witness my brother shoot his first buck.
+It will hold a more profound level of emotional interaction than many of our other shared memories.

-I got caught up in my camera, filming seemingly simple things and getting distracted by their basic beauty: something modern technology has been so good at making us forget about.
-We are more apt to look at a picture online of the beauty that is so easily in our backyards, like the fall colors, the folding bark of a birch tree, or the complicated knot inside the oak I hang from.
-That knot in of itself holds a whole story, a story that I will never be privy too, or that money cannot not buy or any power on earth reveal.
+I got too caught up in my camera, filming seemingly simple things and getting distracted by their basic beauty.
+Modern technology has been so good at making us forget about this beauty.
+We are more likely to look at a picture online of the beauty in our backyards than go out and see it for ourselves.
+The fall colors, the folding bark of a birch, the complicated knot inside the oak I’m hanging on.
+That knot tells a story I will never know, a story that money cannot buy or power on earth reveal.

-To see my brother smile, to hear the wind in the leaves, and watch them fall to the ground, so free from influence, it all resets my inner core, reminds me that just these simple moments are what life from a treestand is about.
+I want to see my brother smile.
+I want to hear the wind in the leaves and watch them fall to the ground so free from influence.
+These simple moments remind me what life from a tree stand is all about.

-As luck would have it as the sun begins to fade over the suburban neighborhood, a deer appeared off in the distance.
-From the angle where I sit, I could see the basket rack eight pointer making his way 30 yards out from our tree.
-My brother’s tree stand–although right below me– is turned just a degree too far to be able to make the shot.
-For the moment, I am so free from the world, so caught up in the now.
-My brain is on overload of all the things I wished to happen and processing what would come to be.
+As the sun begins to fade over the suburban neighborhood, a deer appears in the distance.
+From the angle I’m sitting at, I could see the basket rack eight pointer making his way thirty yards out from our tree.
+My brother’s tree stand, right below mine, is turned just a degree too far to be able to make the shot.
+For the moment, I am free from the world and caught up in the now.
+My brain is on overload with all the things I wished had happened and processing what might come to pass.

-The buck disappears down the hill, off to finish his night’s agenda.
-My brother and I left in our trees, cursed to return to our jobs, our bills, and the world we as humans have strived to create.
-The level of irony in my jealousy over that deer is in a way humbling.
-It reminds me of why I keep coming back.
+The buck disappears down the hill.
+Off to finish his night’s agenda, I guess.
+My brother and I leave our trees, cursed to return to our jobs and bills and the world we strive to create for ourselves.
+The jealousy I have for the deer humbles me.
+It reminds me why I keep coming back.

-As darkness swallowed our surroundings I pick up my phone from the fresh coat of fallen leaves.
-Ten missed calls, too many missed texts, and a harsh reminder of the reality we created, I miss life from a treestand.
+As darkness swallows our surroundings, I pick up my phone from the fresh coat of fallen leaves.
+There are ten missed calls, too many missed texts, and one harsh reminder that I don’t live my life from a tree stand.